Is your teen in trouble? Substance use may be the cause, Youth Addiction Treatment, We Can Help.

 Youth Addiction Treatment

-Last Door Youth Drug and Alcohol Rehab Program provides addiction treatment services for youth ages 13 to 18 years.
+Last Door Youth Drug and Alcohol Rehab Program provides addiction treatment services for youth ages 13 to 18 years and 19 to 25 years of age.

-Youth are supported to improve overall functioning via participation in long term residential addiction treatment using a Social Model.
-The program is located in New Westminster and licensed under the Community Care Act and accredited by Accreditation Canada.
-A continuum of care is provided that includes a mental health assessment, individual and group therapy, peer support, balanced diet and nutrition, recreation, positive socialization, family counselling, post-treatment continuing care and access to educational opportunities.
-LDYP’s experience-based learning promotes change in youths’ values, attitudes, beliefs and behaviours that results in an increase in self-esteem and improved decision making.
+Youth are supported to improve overall functioning via participation in long-term inpatient addiction treatment using a Social Model.
+The program is located in New Westminster BC and Clients come from across Canada to participate.
+Last Door Youth Program is licensed by the Health Authority and accredited by Accreditation Canada.
+A continuum of care is provided that includes a mental health assessment, individual and group therapy, peer support, balanced diet and nutrition, recreation, positive socialization, family counseling, post-treatment continuing care, and access to educational opportunities.
+LDYP’s experience-based learning promotes change in youths’ values, attitudes, beliefs, and behaviours that results in an increase in self-esteem and improved decision making.
+Programs are from 3 months to over 1 year in length, longer programs include a return to school support program, and other long-term life skills support.

-Adolescent Addiction Treatment Process Group helps teens build recovery capital, gain self-esteem, accommodating each residents’ process of learning.
+Last Door’s Adolescent Addiction Treatment Process Group helps teens build recovery capital, gain self-esteem, and accommodate each resident’s process of learning.
 Learn more about Last Door’s Youth Process Group

 Last Door Youth Program Celebrates 25 Years of Providing Service